ivanlopez/Livefyre-Apps-Wordpress-Plugin/livefyre-comments/readme.txt

 support@livefyre.com with any questions you have.

 == Changelog ==
+= 4.0.4 =
+* Fixed multi-site blog registration.
+* Bumped up priority of the comments widget to support certain themes.
 = 4.0.3 =
 * Removed security plugins acting up with Raven.
 * Added some more CSS in the settings page.